Friday, 9 March 2018 – 2:15pm (Free)

 Saints & Scholars Concert

 Thursday, 15 March 2018 – 8pm (£15)

 Join All Lives Are Precious for a one off specially produced production to celebrate the bicentenary of Down Cathedral, Downpatrick the final resting place of our patron saint, Saint Patrick.

 The event has been put together by Peter Corrys production company and promises to be a spectacular celebration of heritage, culture and St Patrick through music, song, poetry and Dance.
 It will encapsulate all that is good about the many different styles of Irish music from traditional ballads to contemporary songs from right across the island of and beyond.
 Hosted by Gerry Kelly the event will feature many leading vocal artists and musicians from right across Ireland.

-Tickets are £15 available from the Saint Patrick Centre, Down Cathedral or online.
+Tickets are £15 available from the Saint Patrick Centre, Down Cathedral.